Last Updated on March 15, 2023

 There are three accepted sizes of Goldendoodle, namely the standard, medium, and mini.
-However, within the Mini Goldendoodle category, you can also find toy and teacup dogs.
+However, within the Mini Goldendoodle category, you can also find toy and teacup pups.

-- Standard Goldendoodle: Standard Goldendoodle puppies typically fetch between $2100 and $2500 per puppy.
-This price increases significantly every year as the demand for these cute dogs continues to grow.
+- Standard: These puppies typically fetch between $2100 and $2500 per puppy.
+This price increases significantly every year as the demand for these cute doggos continues to grow.

-- Medium Goldendoodle: The smaller the dog, the lower the price, so while medium Goldendoodles aren’t as expensive as mini dogs, they will be more expensive than standard Goldendoodles.
+- Medium: The smaller the dog, the lower the price, so while medium Goldendoodles aren’t as expensive as mini dogs, they will be more expensive than standard varieties.

-- Mini Goldendoodle: Mini Goldendoodles are rarer than standard ones and are thus more expensive.
+- Mini: These puppies are rarer than standard ones and are thus more expensive.
 You can expect to pay about $2900 for a Mini Goldendoodle puppy.

-- Toy Goldendoodle: Micro Goldendoodles that weigh under 15 pounds are extremely difficult to breed and thus will be more expensive.
-Unfortunately, due to their small size, these dogs can have many health problems.
+- Toy: Micro Goldendoodles that weigh under 15 pounds are extremely difficult to breed and thus will be more expensive.
+Unfortunately, due to their small size, they can have many health problems.

-- Teacup Goldendoodle: Teacup Goldendoodles are the most expensive variety.
-These dogs fetch on average $3400 a puppy, with multicolored dogs known to fetch upwards of $5000 for a single puppy.
+- Teacup: These pups are the most expensive variety.
+They fetch on average $3400 a puppy, with multicolored dogs known to fetch upwards of $5000 for a single puppy.

 Goldendoodles can come in three coat types: wavy, straight, and curly.
 The exact type of coat your dog will have is typically affected by his generation.